-Built in 1807 by John Harding, the historic Belle Meade Plantation developed into a 400 acre thoroughbred horse farm with its own train station, horse park, Greek-revival mansion, and housing for servants and former slaves.
-Today Belle Meade Plantation includes 34 acres of its original property and several buildings, including the mansion and several outbuildings.
+Built in 1807 by John Harding, the historic Belle Meade Plantation developed into a 400-acre thoroughbred horse farm with its own train station, horse park, Greek-revival mansion, and housing for servants and former slaves.
+Today, Belle Meade Plantation includes 34 acres of its original property and several buildings, including the mansion and several outbuildings.
 It functions now as an educational resource dedicated to preserving Tennessee’s Victorian architecture, history, and equestrian lifestyle.
 Visitors can tour the buildings, shop, dine, taste wine, and enjoy special events held at this historic plantation.
 See their website at http://bellemeadeplantation.com/.

-The limestone foundation at Belle Meade was having issues common at many older homes.
+The limestone foundation at Belle Meade Mansion was having issues common with many older homes.
 It was sinking into the soil beneath it.
 After many years, rainwater had caused hydrostatic (water) pressure, creating cracks and water seepage in the walls and floor of the foundation.
 Heavy rains also caused water to seep beneath the foundation, and continued freezing and thawing had caused the soil to expand and contract, creating sinking and voids in the ground beneath the structure.

 Because of the sinking and leaning walls in the foundation, it could no longer provide adequate support to the structure about it.
 Signs of foundation failure included sloping and uneven floors in many rooms of the old mansion.
 Because of the age and historic value of the building, the preservers of the property knew they couldn’t hire just anyone to restore the 200-year-old foundation without damaging the above structure.

-Because of their reputation for doing outstanding foundation repair, including work on prior historic buildings, the management of Belle Meade Plantation did not hesitate to contact Pro Foundation Technology and their division, Polyjacking.com, from Kansas City.
-PFT and Polyjacking.com have more than 30 years of experience doing waterproofing, concrete, and foundation repair in Kansas City and throughout Kansas and Missouri.
+Because of their reputation for doing outstanding foundation repair, including work on prior historic buildings, the management of Belle Meade Plantation did not hesitate to contact Pro Foundation Technology (PFT) and their division, Polyjacking.com, from Kansas City.
+PFT and Polyjacking.com have more than 30 years of experience doing waterproofing, concrete, and foundation repair in Kansas City and throughout the Kansas and Missouri area.
 They use the highest-quality products from US manufacturer, Earth Contact Products (ECP) and have won recent recognition from HomeAdvisor for their quality service and workmanship.